Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/threads.md

 }
 ```

-What we're interest in today is how we start more threads.
-This is a process called "spawning".
+What we're interested in today is how we start more threads.
+This is a process called Spawning.

-To spawn a thread, we use `std::thread::spawn`... but, this won't do much on its own.
+To spawn a thread, we use `std::thread::spawn`... but, this will do little on its own.
 Run the code below, see what's
 missing in the output?

 ```rust